ng-learn-org/ng-learn-org.github.io/_posts/2014-02-19-Simple-Directive-Improved.md

 {% endhighlight %}

-The "active" class would never be assigned to any "span" element beyond the the forth one. (in this case the "Post Sale" "span" element)
+The "active" class would never be assigned to any "span" element beyond the forth one. (in this case the "Post Sale" "span" element)

 We said we were going to show you a more flexible way of coding this directive.
 This way actually involves having a non-fixed number of pages.
 Taking advantage of this change, we\'re going to code this directive in a slighty different way.